vishwahere/network/README.md

 ## Synopsis

-This is the solution for Problem one: Trains.
+This is the solution for rail network challenge.
+Finding shortest path, finding number of trips etc.

 ##Details
 Programming language: Java using version 1.8.0_51